 Make arrangements for the cleaning of the venue before, during and after the event.
 Arrange for adequate litterbins/refuse collection points to be positioned on the approaches and throughout the venue.
-Ensure in particular that sufficient litter bins are located in the vicinity of catering outlets as the main accumulation of waste on the event site usually occurs around catering concessions.
+Ensure in particular that sufficient litter bins

 At all phases of the event keeping the venue clean and tidy will aid in the prevention of trips and falls.
 Litter and waste generated at events includes such items as food and drink containers, plastic sheeting and paper, leftover food and liquid wastes.
 Event medical facilities can generate hazardous waste, which must be disposed of in accordance with biohazard disposal regulations.